daniel-araujo/proctal/README.rst

 Installation
 ============

-	**Note**

-	If you have a clean state of the source repository you will need to follow some instructions given in the Development_ section.

-You can find the latest version at `proctal.io <Download_>`_.

-You will need the following programs installed on your system:
+You need to have the following programs installed on your system:

 - GCC_
-- Libtool_
+- CMake_
 - sed_

-Optional:
+- m4_
+- php_

+Optionally:

-- Capstone_ - Disassembling instructions.
+- Capstone_ - For disassembling instructions.
-- Keystone_ - Assembling instructions.
+- Keystone_ - For assembling instructions.

-Proctal provides the familiar configure, compile and install process:
+Then run:

 .. code :: sh

-	$ ./configure
+	$ mkdir build

+	# cmake -DCMAKE_BUILD_TYPE=Release ..

 	$ make

 	$ make install

-Run ``./configure -h`` to read about the options you have available that can change how Proctal will be compiled and installed.

 Usage